 Rosacea is a common skin condition that people often mistake for acne.
 If you’re tired of trying to soothe your skin on your own, the expert dermatologists at Idaho Skin Institute can help.
-At their offices in Chubbuck, Burley, and Rexburg, Idaho, the team can determine which rosacea treatment is right for you to reduce redness and inflammation.
+At their offices in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, the team can determine which rosacea treatment is right for you to reduce redness and inflammation.
 Call Idaho Skin Institute, or book an appointment online, to meet with a rosacea specialist.
 Telehealth appointments are available.

 Rosacea is a chronic skin condition that causes red, flushed skin on the face.
 It typically develops on the cheeks, nose, and forehead but can occur anywhere on the face.
 Many people with rosacea experience flare-ups in cycles.
 You can have red, inflamed skin for weeks at a time before your symptoms go away.